Osama-Abo-Bakr/Stock-Agent/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Acknowledgments

-- OpenAI for providing the GPT-4 model.
+- OpenAI for providing the GPT-4o model.
 - Serper API for enabling real-time news search capabilities.
-- Alpha Vantage and Finnhub for providing financial data APIs.
+- FinnHub For real-time perdiction and recommendation in stocks.